 The Health and Sport Committee have agreed to run an inquiry looking at the future of Primary Care in Scotland.
 The Committee want to hear your views on this key question:

-What does primary care look like for the next generation?
+What should primary care look like for the next generation?

-The first part of the inquiry will focus on gathering views and experiences mostly from the public and especially people who use primary care services across Scotland.
-We want people to tell us what they think primary care should look like to best serve their needs, how it can be accessible for all and also how the reality of cost impact can be managed.
+The first phase of the inquiry focused on gathering views and experiences mostly from the public and especially people who use primary care services across Scotland.
+We wanted people to tell us what they think primary care should look like to best serve their needs, how it can be accessible for all and also how the reality of cost impact can be managed.

 How to have a say?

 Primary Care public survey - DEADLINE NOW PASSED